vcchm/passtrong/README.md

-# PasStrong bluetooth password strength dongle
+# PassStrong bluetooth password protection

 The PassStrong BlueTooth Dongle uses a 14$ Esp32 dongle to generate, securely store (with limitations, see hereunder) and types strong passwords.